PTC-Education/RaspberryPi-SpatialToolbox-WifiHotspot/README.md

 <summary><b>Automatically set up the Hotspot with a Bash Script</b></summary>
 <br>

-The simplest way to set up the hotspot is to use the file named "RPiHotspotSetup.sh" linked in this repo.
+OPTION 1: The simplest way to set up the hotspot is to use the file named "RPiHotspotSetup.sh" linked in this repo.
 In order to get the file on the RPi, you can either run

     wget https://raw.githubusercontent.com/PTC-Academic/RaspberryPi-SpatialToolbox-WifiHotspot/main/RPiHotspotSetup.sh

-or you can download the file to your computer and copy it to the RPi over ssh with the following command, where the first argument is the file path to RPiHotspotSetup.sh on your computer, and the second argument is pi@IPaddress
+OPTION 2: or you can download the file to your computer and copy it to the RPi over ssh with the following command, where the first argument is the file path to RPiHotspotSetup.sh on your computer, and the second argument is pi@IPaddress

     scp /Users/Matthew/Downloads/RPiHotspotSetup.sh pi@192.168.1.174:~